ellereeeee/blog-posts/2017-12-19 The Beginner's Guide to ReactJS part 4.md

 Button have various events such as `onClick` or `onFocus`.
 Input is unique with the event `onChange` that rerenders itself everytime the input changes.

 Both button and input events take functions we pass into curly braces.
+We can write the functions in the curly braces or write the functions outside then pass them in.